hx2A/py5website/tutorials/mac-users.rst

     surface.set_location(10, 10)
     # move the Sketch window to the top
     surface.set_always_on_top(True)

-In the future I may be able to add code to compensate for the window focus issues.
-For now, the above workaround will suffice.

 If you run a Sketch that uses the ``P2D`` or ``P3D`` renderers, a dock icon will appear, but when the Sketch exits, the dock icon will remain.
 The Sketch really has stopped running and the window really has been destroyed (if you can prove me wrong please tell me), but the dock icon will not disappear until after the JVM shuts down, which will typically be when the Python process stops (when the Jupyter Notebook Kernel stops).
 I'm not totally sure why this is; there might be some special Processing code that creates the dock icon without matching Processing code to remove it on Sketch exit.
 In any case, this is a cosmetic issue and shouldn't be a cause for concern.